 The best places to live in Milan

-The neighbourhood an expat chooses will depend on a number of factors, including budget, proximity to one’s workplace, availability of public transport connections, family situation and, of course, personal preferences.
+The neighbourhood an expat chooses will depend on several factors, including one's budget, proximity to one’s workplace, availability of public transport connections, family setup and, of course, personal preferences.

 These are some of the most popular areas for expats in Milan.